 How to choose the right self watering system

 Choosing the right irrigation system is dependent on what you are watering and how hands off you need to be.
-You also need to consider how long you are away as some will hold enough water to cover a long weekend or a few days, while smart irrigation systems are designed to work for as long you need.
+You also need to consider how long you are likely to be away on holiday as some will hold enough water to cover a long weekend or a few days, while smart irrigation systems are designed to work for as long you need.

 It all depends on whether your choice of best self-watering system is connected to a water source, such as an outdoor tap.
 If not, you will be limited by their tank capacity.
 Be mindful that you will need to avoid overwatering too, so before you pick what type you need, learn a bit about watering plants.